Skip to content

 • Prevent Compromise:

-• Use firewalls that only allow the 2 VMs to talk to each other and your whitelisted IP.
+• Use firewalls that only allow the two VMs to talk to each other and your whitelisted IP.

 • Limit Blast Radius of Potential Compromise: